Intellectual history: Unit-idea

 In the History of Ideas, Lovejoy used the unit-idea (concept) as the basic unit of historical analysis.
 The unit-idea is the building block of the history of ideas; though relatively stable in itself, the unit-idea combines with other unit-ideas into new patterns of meaning in the context of different historical eras.
 Lovejoy said that the historian of ideas is tasked with identifying unit-ideas and with describing their historical emergence and development into new conceptual forms and combinations.
-The methodology of the unit-idea means To extract the basic idea from a work of philosophy and from a philosophical movement, the investigative principles of the methodology are: (1) assumptions, (2) dialectical motives, (3) metaphysical pathos, and (4) philosophical semantics.
+The methodology of the unit-idea means to extract the basic idea from a work of philosophy and from a philosophical movement, with the investigative principles of the methodology being: (1) assumptions, (2) dialectical motives, (3) metaphysical pathos, and (4) philosophical semantics.
 The principles of methodology define the overarching philosophical movement in which the historian can find the unit-idea, which then is studied throughout the history of the particular idea.

-The British historian Quentin Skinner criticized Lovejoy’s unit-idea methodology as a “reification of doctrines” that has negative consequences.
+The British historian Quentin Skinner criticized Lovejoy's unit-idea methodology as a "reification of doctrines" that has negative consequences.
 That the historian of ideas must be sensitive to the cultural context of the texts and ideas under analysis.
-Skinner’s historical method is based upon the theory of speech acts, proposed by J.L.
+Skinner's historical method is based upon the theory of speech acts, proposed by J.L.
 Austin.
-In turn, scholars criticized Skinner’s historical method because of his inclination to reify social structures and sociological constructs in place of the historical actors of the period under study.
-The philosopher Andreas Dorschel said that Skinner’s restrictive approach to ideas, through verbal language, and notes that ideas can materialize in non-linguistic media and genres, such as music and architecture.
-The historian Dag Herbjørnsrud said that “the Skinner perspective is in danger of shutting the door to comparative philosophy, and the search for common problems and solutions across borders and time.”
+In turn, scholars criticized Skinner's historical method because of his inclination to reify social structures and sociological constructs in place of the historical actors of the period under study.
+The philosopher Andreas Dorschel said that Skinner's restrictive approach to ideas, through verbal language, and notes that ideas can materialize in non-linguistic media and genres, such as music and architecture.
+The historian Dag Herbjørnsrud said that "the Skinner perspective is in danger of shutting the door to comparative philosophy, and the search for common problems and solutions across borders and time."